*Sunday, November 12, It’s a Breeze & Hawk Haven Vineyard Stage at Cape May Convention Hall, 11:00am

 “The biggest surprise of the evening, though, came not from Asia nor Africa.
 It came from South Carolina, where a quintet called Ranky Tanky has updated the Gullah tradition of the Georgia/Carolina sea islands with gospel vocals, jazz trumpet solos and an R&B rhythm section.
 Isolated on those islands, slaves developed their own language and music that remained more African than anything on the mainland, creating a culture like no other.

 “Gullah” comes from West African language and means “a people blessed by God.”
 “Ranky Tanky” translates loosely as “Work It,” or “Get Funky!”
 In this spirit this Charleston, SC based quintet performs timeless music of Gullah culture born in the southeastern Sea Island region of the United States.
 From playful game songs to ecstatic shouts, from heartbreaking spirituals to delicate lullabies, the musical roots of Charleston, SC are “rank” and fertile ground from which these contemporary artists are grateful to have grown.

 South Carolina natives Quentin Baxter, Kevin Hamilton, Charlton Singleton, and Clay Ross first came together in 1998, fresh out of University, to form a seminal Charleston jazz quartet.
 Now, united by years apart and a deeper understanding of home, these accomplished artists have come together again, joined by one of the low-country’s most celebrated vocalists Quiana Parler, to revive a “Heartland of American Music” born in their own backyards.

-It's a Breeze & Hawk Haven Vineyard Stage at Cape May Convention Hall November 12th at 11:00 AM
+Cape May Convention Hall Hawk Haven/It's A Breeze Stage November 12th at 11:00 AM